Hopen111/HopenRXRTools/README.md

  Now, you are done!

+ ## Making Crossing Pages

+ Since we have already set up the program (Hopefully), now we can begin making crossing pages!

+ First, you will need to get some crossing photos, supported file types are: PNG, JPG, JEPG, and possibly a few more (HEIC WILL NOT WORK).

+ Next, you have to get the basic crossing info such as street and city name, DOT, milepost, associated railroads, and the date the photos were taken, which will all be explained below!

  ## Making Crossing Headers

 For making headers, you need to download a Header.PSD file template from here: https://drive.google.com/drive/folders/1URC-K7prmxNuoZrVuk6MTQeQu3_K3gDW